Heidi Thomas

 Heidi Louise Thomas McGann (née Thomas; born 13 August 1962) is an English screenwriter and playwright.
+She is best known as the creator of Call The Midwife.

 Career

-After reading English at Liverpool University, Thomas gained national attention when her play, Shamrocks and Crocodiles, won the John Whiting Award in 1985.
-Her play Indigo was performed by the Royal Shakespeare Company in their 1987/88 season.
-Other theatrical work includes Some Singing Blood at London's Royal Court Theatre, and an adaptation of Ibsen's The Lady from the Sea, presented in London and at the National Theatre of Norway in Oslo.
+After reading English at Liverpool University, Thomas gained national attention when her play Shamrocks and Crocodiles won the John Whiting Award in 1985.
+Her play Indigo was performed by the Royal Shakespeare Company in its 1987/88 season.
+Her other theatrical work includes Some Singing Blood at London's Royal Court Theatre, and an adaptation of Ibsen's The Lady from the Sea, presented in London and at the National Theatre of Norway in Oslo.
 Her play The House of Special Purpose was staged at the Chichester Festival Theatre in 2010.

-Her screen adaptations include feature film I Capture the Castle (2003) and the screenplay for a BBC television adaptation of Madame Bovary (2000).
+Screen adaptations she has written include the feature film I Capture the Castle (2003) and a BBC television adaptation of Madame Bovary (2000).
 In 2007 she was the creator, writer and executive producer of BBC period drama Lilies.
 She wrote the screenplays for two major BBC adaptations of Elizabeth Gaskell's Cranford, and a film adaptation of the Noel Streatfeild novel Ballet Shoes.

 In 2010 she was writer and executive producer of a major revival of the classic British television drama series Upstairs, Downstairs for the BBC.
 In 2011 she wrote and co-produced an adaptation of the Call the Midwife trilogy of books by Jennifer Worth.
 The series achieved record viewing figures for the channel.
 A second and third series aired in subsequent years.
 In February 2014 BBC announced that a 2014 Christmas Special and a fourth series had been commissioned.
 A fifth series was commissioned for 2016, shortly after series four was done filming.
 On 23 November 2016, the BBC announced a three-year deal with Neal Street Productions, commissioning a seventh, eighth and ninth series, all with Christmas specials.
 Having ordered series ten and eleven, and despite COVID-19 pandemic, the BBC announced in April 2020 that it had commissioned series 12 and 13, taking episodes into 2024.
+She made a cameo appearance in series 15, episode 8 as an unnamed deceased nun.